How to get up into Adho Mukha Vrksasana (Full Arm Balance)

 This is a great video for those who cannot quite find the confidence to get up into the full pose.
 It can be daunting to go upside-down and this video is intended to help you as you move through each stage.

-We start off slowly, walking through some preparatory poses which help to build extension through the arms, shoulders and ribcage.
+We start off slowly, walking through some preparatory poses which help to build extension through the arms, shoulders, and ribcage.
 We work with Adho Mukha Svanasana (Dogpose) in the same way to allow you to feel the connection of the arms to the waist.

-We move to doing full arm balance preparation, walking the legs up the wall.
+We move to do full arm balance preparation, walking the legs up the wall.
 This helps to strengthen the upper back and shoulders and build confidence as you work towards the full pose.
 We demonstrate this both with and without a belt for support.

-We then look at how to build the actions you need in order to push yourself towards the wall: how to set up your hands, keeping your legs primed, how to start to feel the momentum towards the full pose.
+We then look at how to build the actions you need in order to push yourself towards the wall: how to set up your hands, keeping your legs primed, and how to start to feel the momentum towards the full pose.